Siggg/culottes/demo_use_case.md

 ## Necessity

-* 10 eur / day for a person unable to work in normal conditions of profitability because of a physical or mental disability that occurred during the youth or the period generally considered as that of active life
+* 0.05 ETH / day for a person unable to work in normal conditions of profitability because of a physical or mental disability that occurred during the youth or the period generally considered as that of active life

-* 10 eur / day for a person under the age of eighteen who is unable to acquire education or vocational training of a standard level due to a physical or mental disability
+* 0.05 ETH / day for a person under the age of eighteen who is unable to acquire education or vocational training of a standard level due to a physical or mental disability

-* 5 eur / day for a person who emigrated less than 3 years ago because or war in their country, who lives in a neighboring country and who can freely use this money
+* 0.02 ETH / day for a person who emigrated less than 3 years ago because or war in their country, who lives in a neighboring country and who can freely use this money

 * 1 eur / day for a person without any bank account